 It’s unpredictable, but snow does fall in South Africa’s winter months and in some places you can even ski.
-Here are the six best places in South Africa to see snow.
+Here are six of the best places to see snow in South Africa.

 Some of the most accessible heavy snowfall in the Western Cape can be found on the Matroosberg, 35 kilometres from Ceres.
 Matroosberg Peak is the second highest in the province and the home of The Ski Club of South Africa.
 The peak falls within Matroosberg Private Nature Reserve and the slopes are accessible by 4×4 only.
 The reserve is open to day visitors and has campsites and cottages for overnight bookings.

-Accommodation option: Stay in the Ski Hut at the foot of the Matroosberg for R100 a person.
+Accommodation option: Camp from R50 a person or stay in the Ski Hut at the foot of the Matroosberg for R100 a person.
+Other accommodation options also available.
 Book here

 Deep blue skies and snow-capped winter mountains transform the Cederberg’s otherwise hot and dusty landscape.
 While heavy snowfalls are rare in this area, each year brings at least a light dusting of snow to the higher peaks.
 Day hikes are a great way to see the snow which is forecast between May and September and there’s usually some on the 2 026-metre Sneeuberg, the region’s highest peak, throughout this period.